runtrizapps/ember-smart-banner/README.md

     }}
 ----
 ## Features
-* Shows iOS 7 banner design
+* iOS 7 or later banner design
-* Detects iOS or Android platform and provides appropriate link
+* Detects iOS or Android platform and links to appropriate store
-* Only shown when using Mobile Safari since that's the only browser with home screen integration.
+* Automatically determines whether the app is supported on the user’s device (iOS or Android).
+If the device loading the banner does not support your app, or if your app is not available in the user's location, the banner will not display.
 * Set number of days before the banner is shown again after it's closed and/or after the visitor clicks "View" button
 * Option to set number of days before the banner is shown again to 'false' to never show banner again after the visitor clicks "View" button
 * Flexible configuration allows you to always show banner regardless of operating system